We know that there is a lot of information here, but we want you to be fully informed about your rights, and how the Devonshire Group uses your data.

 - When you create an account with us

-- When you visit our websites, and use your account to buy tickets, redeem vouchers or book rooms, cottages or tables in our restaurants
+- When you visit our websites and make any purchase, redeem vouchers, or book rooms, cottages or tables in our restaurants

 - When you purchase a product or service in person or by phone, but don’t have (or don’t use) an account